FINANCE

 FAQs

-What should I do if I suspect my mail has been stolen?
 Contact the U.S. Postal Inspection Service and your local law enforcement to file a report.
-Notify your bank and credit card companies immediately.
+Notify your bank and Stolen Mail Checks Credit Cards companies immediately.

-How can I secure my mailbox?
 Install a locking mailbox or rent a P.O. box to keep your mail safe from theft.

-How often should I check my bank and credit card accounts?
 Regularly monitor your financial accounts for any unusual activity.
 Set up alerts to notify you of suspicious transactions.

-What is check washing, and how can I prevent it?
 Check washing involves removing ink from a check and rewriting it fraudulently.
 Use a pen with permanent ink and opt for electronic payments when possible.

-Can I still receive paper bills and statements securely?
-Yes, but retrieving your mail promptly and using a locked mailbox are crucial for preventing theft.
+es, but retrieving your mail promptly and using a locked mailbox are crucial for preventing theft.
 Alternatively, switch to paperless statements for added security.

 Conclusion